hybridly/hybridly/docs/guide/installation.md

 ## Preset

-The recommended way of installing Hybridly is to use the preset in a [**fresh Laravel project**](https://laravel.com/docs/installation).
+The recommended way of installing Hybridly is to use the preset in a [fresh Laravel project](https://laravel.com/docs/installation).
 Run the following command in the root of your project:

 :::code-group
 ```bash [npm]